SwiftKickMobile/SwiftMessages/README.md

 // Specify a status bar style to if the message is displayed directly under the status bar. config.preferredStatusBarStyle = .LightContent

+// Specify one or more event listeners to respond to show and hide events. config.eventListeners.append() { event in
+    if case .didHide = event { print("yep") }
+}

 SwiftMessages.show(config: config, view: view)
 ````